Azure/azure-kusto-spark/docs/KustoSource.md

 * **KUSTO_CLIENT_REQUEST_PROPERTIES_JSON**:
-  A json representation for [ClientRequestProperties](https://github.com/Azure/azure-kusto-java/blob/master/data/src/main/java/com/microsoft/azure/kusto/data/ClientRequestProperties.java) used in the call for reading from kusto (or the export command for 'scale' mode).
-Use toString to make the json.
+  A json representation for [ClientRequestProperties](https://github.com/Azure/azure-kusto-java/blob/master/data/src/main/java/com/microsoft/azure/kusto/data/ClientRequestProperties.java) used in the call for reading from kusto (used in the single query for 'single' mode or for the export command for 'distributed' mode).
+Use toString to create the json.

 #### Transient Storage Parameters
-When reading data from Kusto in 'scale' mode, the data is exported from Kusto into a blob storage every time the corresponding RDD is materialized.
+When reading data from Kusto in 'distributed' mode, the data is exported from Kusto into a blob storage every time the corresponding RDD is materialized.
-In order to allow working in 'scale' mode, storage parameters must be provided by the caller.
+If the user does'nt specify storage parameters and a 'Distributed' read mode is chosen - the storage used will be provided by Kusto ingest service.

->Note: maintenance of the blob storage is the caller responsibility.
+>Note: If the user provides the blob storage - the blobs created are under the caller responsibility.
 This includes provisioning the storage, rotating access keys, deleting transient artifacts etc. KustoBlobStorageUtils module contains helper functions for deleting blobs based on either account and container coordinates and account credentials, or a full SAS URL with write, read and list permissions.
 Once the corresponding RDD is no longer needed.
 Each transaction stores transient blob artifacts in a separate directory.
-This directory is captured as part of read-transaction information logs reported on Spark Driver node
+This directory is captured as part of read-transaction information logs reported on the Spark Driver node

 * **KUSTO_BLOB_STORAGE_ACCOUNT_NAME**
 Transient storage account name.
 Either this, or a SAS url, must be provided in order to access the storage account